IBM/ACE-RISCV/README.md

 Follow instructions to run a sample [confidential workload](harness/baremetal) under an [untrusted Linux-based hypervisor](hypervisor/) in an [emulated RISC-V environment](qemu/).

 ### Requirements
 Full compilation of the framework takes a long time because all the tools are built from sources.
-Our tool chain currently includes: the RISC-V compiler (`riscv-toolchain`), RISC-V emulator (`qemu`), hypervisor kernel (`Linux kernel`), and firmware (`security monitor` with `OpenSBI firmware`).
-Make sure to build this project on a machine with at least 4 cores, 4GB RAM, and 50GB disk space for reasonable (~30min) build time.
+Our tool chain currently includes: RISC-V emulator (`qemu`), hypervisor kernel (`Linux kernel`), and firmware (`security monitor` with `OpenSBI firmware`).
+Make sure to build this project on a machine with at least 4 cores, 4GB RAM, and 50GB disk space for reasonable (~20min) build time.

 ### Dependencies
 You must install build dependencies specific to the operating system you use AND install the Rust toolchain.